asabaylus/react-command-palette/README.md

 * ```display``` one of "modal" or "inline", when set to "modal" the command palette is rendered centered inside a modal.
 When set to "inline", it is render inline with other page content.
 Defaults to "modal".

+* ```header``` a _string_ or a _React.ComponentType_ which provides a helpful description for the usage of the command palette.
+The component is displayed at the top of the command palette.
+The header is not displayed by default. see: examples/sampleInstruction.js for reference

 * ```closeOnSelect``` a _boolean_, when set to true the command palette will close immediateley when the user makes a selection.
 Defaults to "false".

 * ```placeholder``` a _string_ that contains a short text description which is displayed inside the the input field until the user provides input.
 Defaults to "Type a command".